Artist Collective

 David is an Indigenous singer-songwriter performing contemporary Native Canadian Music.
 He hails from Teme-Augama Anishnabai (Deep Water People) in beautiful Northern Ontario.
 His Debut CD, “Right City Wrong Town” was nominated Best Blues CD by Aboriginal Peoples Choice Music Awards 2013.
 Inspired by successful Folk, Country, Rock and Blues artists, David’s storytelling describes fresh takes on heartbreak, loneliness, love, hope, joy, and a cool summer breeze.
 Much of his song material intertwines the mystical power of the land and its ancient people against a backdrop of natural forces……..wind, water and waves.

-Dianne Laronde-Artisan
+Diane Laronde-Artisan

 Dianne is a local to Temagami, Ontario.
 Dianne is a leather work artist who excels in beading and the making of other fine leather craft products, she has established a line of needle felting and knitting products.
 Dianne currently resides in Temagami with her husband, Joe.
 Together they have two children and two grandchildren, Siena and Gus.